 Sleep Apnea Treatment in Suffolk, VA

 Oral appliance therapy involves the use of a night guard.
-The night guard is designed to be comfortable and snug so that you barely even notice it as you fall asleep.
-While you are asleep, the night guard will hold your mouth in a healthier resting position to ensure that you maintain a proper airway at all times.
-This prevents loud snoring and also prevents the long-term risks associated with untreated sleep apnea.
-It is very important that your breathing pattern is not disrupted while you sleep to ensure a good night’s rest.
+The night guard is designed to be comfortable and snug, so you barely notice it as you fall asleep.
+While asleep, the night guard will hold your mouth in a healthier resting position to ensure you maintain a proper airway.
+This prevents loud snoring and the long-term risks associated with untreated sleep apnea.
+Your breathing pattern mustn’t be disrupted while you sleep to ensure a good night’s rest.

 Signs & Symptoms

-Patients with sleep apnea often are unaware that they have this issue until a sleep partner or roommate brings it up to them.
+Patients with sleep apnea often are unaware of this issue until a sleep partner or roommate brings it up.
 However, there are some things you can watch out for that may indicate that you have been snoring.
 These additional symptoms include:

 Mention any of these symptoms to your doctor when you arrive for a consultation.
-They will take all of this into consideration when diagnosing your issue and coming up with your treatment plan.
+They will consider all of this when diagnosing your issue and coming up with your treatment plan.

-It’s important to remember that while snoring may seem like a minor issue, long-term sufferers of sleep apnea are at risk to develop major health concerns like cardiovascular problems such as coronary artery disease, heart attack, heart failure, and stroke.
+It’s important to remember that while snoring may seem like a minor issue, long-term sleep apnea sufferers are at risk of developing major health concerns like cardiovascular problems such as coronary artery disease, heart attack, heart failure, and stroke.
 We advise all patients who think they may be snoring in their sleep to consult with their dentist at their upcoming dental appointment.

 Does sleep apnea happen every night?

 Sleep apnea is a life-threatening condition.
-Sleep apnea patients frequently have pauses of 10 seconds or more in breathing throughout the night.
+Sleep apnea patients frequently have 10 seconds or more pauses in breathing throughout the night.
 This temporary cessation of breathing may occur as often as 400 times per night.

 Does sleep apnea damage the brain?